vahidoo7/semi-supervised-radio-classification/README.md

 ## Overview

-This repository contains code and data for the paper **"Exploiting minimal labels for radio source classification: semi-supervised learning in the MIGHTEE-COSMOS field"** by V. Asadi (MNRAS, 2026).
+This repository contains code and data for the paper **"Exploiting minimal labels for radio source classification: semi-supervised learning in the MIGHTEE-COSMOS field"** by V. Asadi (2026).

 We present a clustering-based semi-supervised learning framework that classifies radio sources as AGN or star-forming galaxies (SFGs) using only 50 labeled sources—just 1.6% of the training pool.